The Seahawks are growing increasingly impressed by Jamal Adams: ‘He’s a problem.’

 Adams, still just 24 years old despite playing in the NFL for three seasons, has been an electric presence from Day 1 with his playmaking ability lining up at a number of different spots on defense.

-And with the passage of a few practices, he has seemed increasingly comfortable taking on a more vocal role, both in directing the defense and calling out offensive plays and formations but also in, well, letting the offense know about it when the defense has won the play.
+And with the passage of a few practices, he has seemed increasingly comfortable taking on a more vocal role, both in directing the defense and calling out offensive plays and formations, but also in, well, letting the offense know about it when the defense has won the play.

 It’s premature to throw around comparisons to the Legion of Boom.
-But with the continued acclimation of both Adams and cornerback Quinton Dunbar, the secondary of the last few days has both looked and sounded like the closest thing to the LOB Seattle has had since 2017.
+But with the continued acclimation of both Adams and cornerback Quinton Dunbar, the secondary of the past few days has both looked and sounded like the closest thing to the LOB Seattle has had since 2017.

 One of Adams’ biggest fans is the man whose life he has made increasingly difficult in recent days: offensive coordinator Brian Schottenheimer.